Blowing up Dirac's theorem: Connecting and rooting blow-ups

-Now let $1/s \gg \gamma_1 \gg \gamma_2 \gg c$, so that $e(P'') \geq \gamma_1 |V|n^{s-1}$.
-Let $\mathcal{R}'$ be the set of ordered $(s-1)$-tuples in $G - V$, inducing a copy of $R'$, which can be extended to at least $\gamma_1 |V|/2$ copies of $R$ by adding a vertex of $V$.
-Since $e(P'') \geq \gamma_1 |V|n^{s-1}$, we have that $|\mathcal{R}'| \geq \gamma_1 n^{s-1}/2$.
-By \cref{lem:blowup-niki}, there is a blow-up $K \subset G-V$ of $R'$ with all clusters of size $t = \gamma_2 \log n$.
+Now let $1/s \gg \gamma_1 \gg \gamma_2 \gg c$, so that $e(P'') \geq \gamma_1 |X|n^{s-1}$.
+Let $\mathcal{R}'$ be the set of ordered $(s-1)$-tuples in $G - X$, inducing a copy of $R'$, which can be extended to at least $\gamma_1 |X|/2$ copies of $R$ by adding a vertex of $X$.
+Since $e(P'') \geq \gamma_1 |X|n^{s-1}$, we have that $|\mathcal{R}'| \geq \gamma_1 n^{s-1}/2$.
+By \cref{lem:blowup-niki}, there is a blow-up $K \subset G-X$ of $R'$ with all clusters of size $t = \gamma_2 \log n$.
 Let $R'_1, \dotsc, R'_t$ be vertex-disjoint copies of $R'$ in the blow-up $K$.
-Form an auxiliary bipartite graph $B$ with vertex classes $V$ and $W = \{ R'_1, \dotsc, R'_t \}$ where $u \sim R'_i$ if $R'_i$ can be extended to a copy of $R$ by adding $u$.
-Then $B$ has at least $\gamma_1 t|V|/2$ edges.
+Form an auxiliary bipartite graph $B$ with vertex classes $X$ and $W = \{ R'_1, \dotsc, R'_t \}$ where $u \sim R'_i$ if $R'_i$ can be extended to a copy of $R$ by adding $u$.
+Then $B$ has at least $\gamma_1 t|X|/2$ edges.

-Note that to conclude it is enough to find a complete bipartite graph in $B$ with parts of size $c \ln n$.
-The existence of such graph follows from the usual bounds for the Zarankiewicz problem.
+To conclude, it is enough to find a complete bipartite graph in $B$ with parts of size $c \ln n$.
+The existence of such a graph follows from the usual bounds for Zarankiewicz's problem.
 To be precise, let $p = c \log n$ and suppose $B$ does not have a complete bipartite graph with two classes of size $p$.
-Then each $p$-set $X\subset W$ has at most~$p-1$ common neighbours $N_B(X)$ in $V$.
-Thus, double-counting and convexity reveals
+Then each $p$-set $Y\subset W$ has at most~$p-1$ common neighbours $N_B(Y)$ in $X$.
+Thus, double-counting and convexity reveal

 where we used that $ p = c \log n \leq \gamma_2 \log n = \gamma_1 t / 4$ in the last inequality.
 Hence